 Applying for Medicaid in New Jersey

 Beware of the many Medicaid companies that advertise their Medicaid application services.
-Our firm has rescued many families from Medicaid “screw-ups” over the years after the families have been denied benefits or frustrated by the lack of knowledge concerning NJ Medicaid laws, rules and regulations.
-These application companies have little, if any, experienced advisors or attorneys involved to prepare or assist in your application.
-Get denied and you’re on your own!
+Our firm has rescued many families from Medicaid “screw-ups” over the years, after they had been denied benefits or frustrated by a lack of knowledge of NJ Medicaid laws, rules, and regulations.
+These application companies have little, if any, experienced advisors or attorneys involved in preparing or assisting with your application.
+Get denied, and you’re on your own!

 It’s All About Understanding the Medicaid System and the Application Process

 Do you want to know how to apply for Medicaid and what the eligibility qualifications are?
 Do you know that once you apply for Medicaid, you risk losing the opportunity to protect your assets?
-Do not throw away the many planning and asset protection options available to you prior to filing an application!
-If your finances disclose you have more income and/or resources above the legal limit, your application is premature and you will be denied approval and required to spend down your assets.
+Do not throw away the many planning and asset-protection options available to you before applying!
+If your finances disclose you have more income and/or resources above the legal limit, your application is premature, and you will be denied approval and required to spend down your assets.
 It’s a devastating outcome.

 May I encourage you to call us first before completing a Medicaid application?
-We may be able to help save all or a portion of your assets otherwise lost by prematurely filing.
+We may be able to help save all or a portion of your assets that would otherwise be lost by prematurely filing.
 Let us help you calculate the date when you should file a Medicaid application.
-Together we can determine the amount of money you can save and the appropriate date that a Medicaid application should be filed.
+Together, we can determine how much you can save and the appropriate date to file a Medicaid application.

-Our office normally assembles the required financial information and supporting documents for Medicaid 90-180 days (or more) prior to the date we believe a person will be eligible for Medicaid benefits, given the current delays in the approval process.
+Our office normally assembles the required financial information and supporting documents for Medicaid 90-180 days (or more) before the date we believe a person will be eligible for Medicaid benefits, given the current delays in the approval process.
 A Medicaid application in New Jersey requires a mountain of paperwork.
-It is then submitted to an overwhelmed and adverse government agency, which makes filing the application an enormous project.
-At Hanlon Niemann & Wright we have developed systems to make the process easier.
-Our team knows how to package and assemble the information expected by the assigned caseworker in a way that can be better understood and evaluated by Medicaid officials.
-We highlight and justify with appropriate legal support the reasons why your application should be approved for coverage.
+It is then submitted to an overwhelmed and adversarial government agency, making the application process an enormous undertaking.
+At Hanlon Niemann & Wright, we have developed systems to streamline the process.
+Our team knows how to package and assemble the information expected by the assigned caseworker in a way that is easier for Medicaid officials to understand and evaluate.
+We highlight and justify, with appropriate legal support, the reasons your application should be approved for coverage.
 When applying for Medicaid, there are often many hidden obstacles and dangerous curves in the road.
-We understand these obstacles, as we have driven this road before — and we are prepared to address them and solve them.
+We understand these obstacles, as we have driven this road before — and we are prepared to address them.
 We will represent you through the application process and communications with Medicaid caseworkers or higher-level supervisors.
-We can also represent you through any and all necessary appeals if the government treats you unfairly, subject to the terms of our engagement.
+We can also represent you through any necessary appeals if the government treats you unfairly, subject to the terms of our engagement.
 If the County wrongfully denies your application, we can appeal that decision to the Administrative Law Court.
-No Medicaid application service can do all of this for you, only an experienced and licensed Medicaid attorney in New Jersey can.
+No Medicaid application service can do all of this for you; only an experienced and licensed Medicaid attorney in New Jersey can.

 Applying for Medicaid in NJ Video, Part I